Losing My Idols

 There’s a much larger and more complicated story here, but the short(ish) version is that I’ve dealt with manic depression (also known as bipolar disorder - I just happen to prefer this term) and anxiety (and who knows what else) my entire life and I’ve remained medically untreated.

 Some backstory is necessary.
 My parents, whom I love and remain very close to, are aging bohemian punks (now with typical age-related health ailments) and they’ve been dealing with their own shit in the form(s) of drug use and abuse, depression, anxiety, and ADHD — some of which they medicate, some of which they ignore or have chosen to not medicate or intermediately medicate — my entire life.
 I knew something about their experience was different before I even started to understand what that different was.

 Bear with me for this part; it’s long-winded but as short as I can make it in order for it to make sense.
 As a small child, we were wealthy.
 I lived on a houseboat in Cape Cod and sometimes in a nice condo in Arizona.
 Then, all of a sudden, by the time I was eight, we were poor and lived in one bedroom at my grandparent’s house and my dad was in jail.
 Because of this, I had the privilege of growing up in an extremely affluent town — thanks to my grandparents, whose residence I used to attend the school.
 It was a beautiful town.
-A liberal atmosphere full of art and culture and families that came from old money (not mine), but frankly, also full of snobs.
+A liberal atmosphere full of art and culture and families that came from old money (not mine - our family was a typical American Dream story), but frankly, also full of snobs.
 People turned their noses up at my family and sometimes even at me, an 8-year-old.